 We all need to work together to reduce transmission of coronavirus (COVID-19).
 Talking to your workers can help you do this.

 This guidance is primarily for employers.
 It may also be useful to employees and some self-employed people.

-It explains how you can talk to your workers about any concerns they might have – including worries about returning to the workplace.
+It explains how you can talk to your workers about any concerns they might have – including worries about going to the workplace.

 Consulting with your workers

 Talking to your workers means you can:

 - explain changes you’ve made to keep working safely

 - continue to run your business safely